vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 :::

 #### List available markets
-See a list of all markets and market IDs by running the following script, and use the market ID in your credentials file:
+You'll need  to identify which market you want to supply liquidity to, and add the market ID to your credentials file.
+Remember to change the market ID in your credentials file if you want to provide liquidity on a different market in the future.
+See a list of all markets and market IDs by running the following script:

 ```bash
 python3 get-markets-and-market-data/get-markets-and-marketdata.py